tmlamb/probable-pitchers/README.md

 ### [ingest](apps/ingest)

-Worker/job that ingests pitcher and game data into the database.
+Worker that ingests pitcher and game data into the database.

 ## Other